arhill05/aom-journal/index.md

 ### [[7/18/2018] Day 21 - Focusing on big goals can overwhelm us into inaction.
 Think on the Japanese philosophy of Kaizen – simply getting 1% better each day.
 What’s something really small you can start doing every day that will create a compounding effect in your life?](./day-21)
 > Before I dive into what I can do to start implementing this idea, I'd like to mention something about an excerpt from the article linked in the prompt above...

+---

+### [[7/20/2018] Day 21 - Focusing on big goals can overwhelm us into inaction.
+Think on the Japanese philosophy of Kaizen – simply getting 1% better each day.
+What’s something really small you can start doing every day that will create a compounding effect in your life?](./day-22)
+> I think what I do for a career now is pretty close to what I'd spend my